List of ambassadors of France to the Philippines

 The ambassador of the French Republic to the Republic of the Philippines (Sugo ng Republika ng Pransiya sa Republika ng Pilipinas, Ambassadeur de la République française auprès de la République des Philippines) is France's foremost diplomatic representative in the Philippines.
-As head of the France's diplomatic mission there, the ambassador is the official representative of the president and the government of France to the president and government of the Philippines.
+As head of France's diplomatic mission there, the ambassador is the official representative of the president and the government of France to the president and government of the Philippines.
 The position has the rank and status of an ambassador extraordinary and plenipotentiary, which was elevated in 1956, and is based at the embassy located in Makati, Metro Manila.

 The French ambassador to the Philippines is also accredited as a non-resident ambassador to the countries of Federated States of Micronesia, Republic of Palau, and the Republic of the Marshall Islands.